About VMR Bundaberg

 Numerous other vessels regularly traverse through these waters en-route to other destinations along the Qld coastline and further afield.
 Bundaberg is the largest small craft entry port into Australia for arriving overseas vessels, and VMR Bundaberg is their first contact to arrange Aust.
 Border Force and Bio Security clearance.

 Our Primary Activities

 We maintain a limited coast radio station at our base in Burnett Heads’ and our volunteer Radio Operators monitor marine radio traffic from 0600 to 1800 hours daily, 365 days a year.
-Our volunteer boat crews and Skippers are rostered on standby 24 hours daily, and respond to any emergency within a minimum amount of time.
+Our volunteer boat crews and Skippers are rostered on standby 24 hours every day and we respond to any emergency within a minimum amount of time.
 These activities include support of Water Police initiated Search and Rescue activity, assisting boats with operational problems and responding to EPIRB activations.
-Our radio room is equipped with 11 radios (MF/HF, VHF and UHF) monitoring all distress and EPIRB frequencies.
+Our radio room is equipped with 7 VHF radios monitoring all distress and EPIRB frequencies.
 Repeater stations are maintained at Mount Watalgan, Sandy Cape and the Hummock.
 We also maintain an emergency VHF radio on Lady Musgrave Island.

 Our Public Profile

 Our vessels receive a high profile during public displays such as the Port Vila to Port Bundaberg Yacht Rally, the Lake Monduran Fishing Classic, Bundaberg Multi-Cultural Festival, as a safety boat for Dragon Boat regattas and the Volunteer Marine Rescue Bundaberg Family Fishing Classic.
 Local newspapers and television stations report on any newsworthy items, and our organisation receives extensive coverage.
 With our smallest rescue vessel ‘Bundaberg Rum’ we are able to display the boat locally at parades and fund raising events to give us more public exposure.